 I have cerebral palsy.
 This is how I run almost eleven months after my Selective Dorsal Rhizotomy (SDR) surgery with Dr. TS Park on March 29, 2013.
 Note: I could run before SDR.

 Today marks nine months since my Selective Dorsal Rhiztotomy (SDR) surgery with Dr. T.S.
 Park.
 Here is a short video I took on Christmas day: I am so thankful for all the blessings (opportunities, people, etc.) that have come into my life as a result of having this surgery.
 Thank you to everyone who has

 “When you dance, your purpose is not to get to a certain place on the floor.
-It’s to enjoy each step along the way.” –Wayne Dyer Today is my SDR Anniversary.
-Six months ago, I had Selective Dorsal Rhizotomy (SDR), the only surgical procedure that can permanently remove tightness caused by spastic diplegia, the most
+It’s to enjoy each step along the way.” –Wayne Dyer Today is my anniversary.
+Six months ago, I had selective dorsal rhizotomy (SDR) surgery.
+It’s the only surgical procedure that can permanently remove tightness caused by spastic diplegia, the most

 “When people believe in you, you can do amazing things in this world.” –Dwayne Wade I used to be such an avid basketball fan that – at the tender age of two – my love for Julius “Dr. J” Erving earned me the nickname “Doc” bestowed upon me by my brother, John.
 Or, as I’ve